crispybaconsrl/ios-pokedex-exercise-buddybank/README.md

 	**To develop a perfect app I should manage language translations, creating Localizable.strings and filling with related key/value**
 - ❌ Search on pokemons:
 	**I add a search component using UICollectionReusableView for UICollectionView.elementKindSectionHeader.
 The flow is quite completed, there is a bug on which I have no time to investigate (search bar resign first responder once I trigger reloadData().
 I could have tried using 2 sections, first one for the searchBar, second one for pokemon items and reload the second one section only**

+### Scenes

+#### Pokemon list view controller

+It is a basic collection view on which I specified:
+- searchBar (UICollectionView.elementKindSectionHeader)
+- items rendered on a custom UICollectionView -> PokemonCollectionViewCell
+- activityIndicatorView (UICollectionView.elementKindSectionFooter): it is used to check when user reach footer and trigger the load of other pokemons.

+#### Pokemon details view controller

+It is a view on which I added some subiews:

+- one label to show pokemon name (could be removed and use navigation bar title to display it)
+- a collection view to render pokemon sprites, with an horizontal layout
+- another collection view, with vertical layout and two sections; each section have a title; on both section I use the same cell type.
+In the first section I render pokemon statistics with related values.
+One the second one, Types of pokemon are listed